anonymokata/af2b313c-6390-11ea-a318-3ebbe36c57e4/README.md

 this is the way the documentation recommends.
 I could have also included it as a submodule, but that was just one more thing to go wrong if a recursive clone on the repo wasn't executed.

-- I'm pretty certian that there are awesome tricks that one can use with templating, and meta programming in the newest versions of C++.
+- I'm pretty certain that there are awesome tricks that one can use with templating, and meta programming in the newest versions of C++.
 However, for this program they didn't appear to be warranted, and in the few places that they may have been, I felt they lead to solutions that were unreadable and provided little benefit otherwise.